EU edges closer to $60-per-barrel Russian oil price cap

 FILE An oil tanker is moored at the Sheskharis complex, part of Chernomortransneft JSC, a subsidiary of Transneft PJSC, in Novorossiysk, Russia, Tuesday, Oct.
 11, 2022, one of the largest facilities for oil and petroleum products in southern Russia.
-The deadline is looming for Western allies to agree on a price cap on Russia oil.
-The cap proposed by U.S. Treasury Secretary Janet Yellen aims to reduce Russia's oil earnings that support its military and the invasion of Ukraine.
-But there are questions about how effective the cap will be.
-The Dec.
-5 start date also coincides with the European Union's embargo on most Russian oil shipments.
+The European Union reached a deal Friday for a $60-per-barrel price cap on Russian oil, a key step as Western sanctions aim to reorder the global oil market to prevent price spikes and starve President Vladimir Putin of funding for his war in Ukraine.
 (AP Photo, File)

 BRUSSELS (AP) — The European Union was edging closer to setting a $60-per-barrel price cap on Russian oil — a highly anticipated and complex political and economic maneuver designed to keep Russia's supplies flowing into global markets while clamping down on President Vladimir Putin's ability to fund his war in Ukraine.